lukaszmadrzynski/Website-Update/content/pages/ecotours/wenhai.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Discover tranquility with a visit to **Fuguo Tibetan Buddhist Temple**.
-Immerse yourself in the serene atmosphere of

-          this spiritual refuge and appreciate the beauty of Tibetan Buddhist culture.
+          Discover the peaceful ambiance of **Fuguo Tibetan Buddhist Temple**, a

+          serene refuge offering a genuine spiritual experience.
+Explore the temple

+          grounds, admire the traditional architecture, and immerse yourself in the

+          tranquil atmosphere of Tibetan Buddhist practices, a haven of calm away from

+          the everyday bustle.

         image:
           type: ImageBlock
           url: /images/Icon1.jpg